RusterX16/ItemBuilder/README.md

 player.getInventory().add(diamond);
 </pre>

-You will do able to write this :
+You will be able to write this :

 <pre>
 ItemStack diamond = new ItemBuilder(Material.DIAMOND, 1)